openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

     export const MainNavWrapper = _MainNavWrapper;

 * We will provide support to add data or other components by using `props.children`.
-The `props.children` property is provided from React and can be extended to include specialized children like leftPane and rightPane for a Pane component.
+The `props.children` property is provided from React and can be extended to include specialized children like left and right for a Pane component.
 An example of this can be

 .. code-block:: js